San Joaquin’s Experts Weigh in on How to Master Self-Care, Health, and Wellness in 2019

 “While that mindset can sometimes be helpful, the risk is that it makes people apprehensive to seek mental health services,” Dr. Dulcey-Wang explains.
 “It also creates isolation within relationships-you’re not going to want to reach out to a friend when you’re going through a hard time if you think they’re going to be unsympathetic.”

 If you notice changes in your behavior, mood, appetite, or an increase in sleep or irritability, these indicate that you’re stressed.
-If you find that your normal coping skills aren’t working to deal with these factors, therapy can provide you with the tools you need to feel better.
+If you find that your normal coping skills aren’t working to deal with these factors, therapy or counselling services from somewhere like PsychCompany.com can provide you with the tools you need to feel better.

 “Therapy helps patients to gain skills that maybe they haven’t developed before,” states Dr. Dulcey-Wang.
 “Developing coping mechanisms, distress tolerance, interpersonal effectiveness, or just learning to be more assertive can really help a client navigate their personal trials.”

 The main thing to avoid is self-medication.
 Watch your alcohol consumption and refrain from drug use.
+Keep a check on your smoking habit, avoid lighting a joint and prefer safer alternatives like the volcano vape .
+These bulky vaporizers are not portable, and thus, limit your vices to your home.
 If you decide that you want to try therapy in 2019, Dr. Dulcey-Wang advises patients to make a list of qualities they’d like to see in their therapist and then narrow down the list from there.

 “It’s often a process of finding someone who’s personality and style fit you as well as their expertise.
 If you happen to go and it doesn’t fit, don’t be afraid to try someone else.”